 The notion of integrity can vary a lot depending on the context.
 A generic definition could state that integrity is the maintenance and assurance of the accuracy and consistency of some data over its life-cycle.
-For instance, this notion has been applied in 1987, by Clark and Wilson in [7].
+For instance, this notion has been applied in 1987, by Clark and Wilson (1987).
 They proposed an access control model able to specify and analyze integrity policies.
 In such model, data alteration is restricted to those authorized.
-In 1998 in a different field, Heintze et al. [18] analyzed the consistency of the values of variables during a program execution.
-Within their framework, they are able to ensure properties relying on integrity such as non-interference (i.e. the modification of a variable should not affect another).
-Again in a different field, in 2005, Umezawa et al. [33] proposed a methodology to ensure that the description of hardware components (such as VHDL code) respects some temporal logic properties such as invalid states for state machines or invalid values for counters.
+In 1998 in a different field, Heintze and Riecke (1998) analyzed the consistency of the values of variables during a program execution.
+Within their framework, they are able to ensure properties relying on integrity such as noninterference (i.e. the modification of a variable should not affect another).
+Again in a different field, in 2005, Umezawa and Shimizu (2005) proposed a methodology to ensure that the description of hardware components (such as VHDL code) respects some temporal logic properties such as invalid states for state machines or invalid values for counters.
 Their approach relies both on model-checking and simulation.